Skip to main content

 No. Bloomerang does not have restricted fund tracking or grant compliance features.
 EDs who manage grants alongside donor CRM work will need a separate grant management tool, which adds cost and creates data reconciliation work.

-GrantPipe starts at $20/mo and caps at $99/mo, versus Bloomerang at $125-$249/mo depending on contact count.
+GrantPipe publishes self-serve pricing for Starter through Audit-Ready, versus Bloomerang at $125-$249/mo depending on contact count.
 For organizations managing both donors and grants, GrantPipe replaces two tools at a lower combined cost.

 Bloomerang can tag donations with fund names, but it provides no workflow support for grant compliance, reporting deadlines, or budget-to-actual tracking by grant.
 Managing five or more active grants in Bloomerang requires significant manual workarounds.